 Way back in high school we spent a night in an old sparsely furnished Drakensberg farmhouse with no ceilings and a tin roof.

-The next day we explored the ouhout thickets above the house and came across a well-endowed woman lying naked on a huge stone in the woods.
+The next day we explored the soaked veld and ouhout thickets above the house and came across a well-endowed woman lying naked on a huge stone in the woods!
+Stunning!
 She sported huge shapely boobs and was a wonder for the eyes of lustful teenagers.
 She was gorgeous!
 OK, she was made of stone, but hey, what else did we have?

 I have often thought of her over the years and started thinking I may have imagined her but then I read of the stone carvings of the Drakensberg and determined to go and find her.

-Beautiful things in the grounds.
-And some flowers.
+Beautiful things in the grounds – also flowers

 When my guide and I got to the little valley in the foothills where he said the statue was it didn’t look right.
 It didn’t feel like the place I remembered from – uh, 40yrs ago.
 But there she was: A maiden with luscious boobs carved in stone.

 Well, almost exactly.
 Um, I must confess I did NOT notice that she had wings back then, nor that she had clothing.
 I was remembering naked bunnytail more than dressed wings.
-Hey, Testosterone!
+Hey, Teenage Testosterone!
 Vrystaat!
 1970!
 No internet!
 Very few Playboy magazines!
 Cut me some slack here!
+It was a lekker and enhanced memory.

-The story was told of a reclusive sculptor who fell in love with a trader’s daughter and sculpted these rocks in homage to her.
+The Story of the Stone Ladies – a tale was told of a reclusive sculptor who fell in love with a trader’s daughter and sculpted these rocks in homage to her.
 She was a Coventry.
 We had Coventry twins Glenda & Glynis in Harrismith who came from a Drakensberg trading family.
 And I think I see a resemblance . . .

-I found this by Rowan Philp: Rediscovering South Africa: A Wayward Guide.
+Later I found this in a book by Rowan Philp, Rediscovering South Africa: A Wayward Guide.

 But some of his younger in-laws saw him as a con man and a parasite at the family homestead, and at the height of the row, Coventry’s nephew hiked up to the sculpture in a rage and smashed off the nose.
 So, some say, Chalmers began a second Spirit of the Woods, this time in a secret location almost completely enclosed by other boulders, sometimes working for weeks without a break.”